saulova/ts-dipend/CONTRIBUTING.md

 - Make sure to read through the [README](https://github.com/saulova/ts-dipend/blob/main/README.md) and [documentation](https://dipend.sauloalvarenga.dev.br) to understand the project.
 - Please check if there is an [open issue](https://github.com/saulova/ts-dipend/issues) for your intended contribution before opening a new one.
-- If you're fixing a bug or suggesting a new feature, open an issue first to discuss your idea unless it's a small fix.
+- If you're fixing a bug or suggesting a new feature, open an issue first to discuss your idea.

 ---